-The Nishi family is celebrated throughout Japan for their exquisite quality teas and recognized for their dedication to organic cultivation techniques and masterful cultivar selection.
-Rishi has partnered with the Nishi family for 15 years of sustainable tea farming and has worked with them to establish some of the first organic tea farms in southern Japan.
-The Nishi Family are truly the pioneers of organic tea farming in Japan and one of the most successful high-quality organic tea producers in the world.
+The Nishi family is celebrated throughout Japan for their exquisite quality teas and recognized for their dedication to organic tea farming.
+Rishi has partnered with the Nishi family since 2005.
+The Nishi Family are truly the pioneers of organic tea cultivation in Japan and are one of the most successful, high-quality organic tea producers in the world.

-Toshimi San, the eldest son of the Nishi family, leads production and all aspects of farming.
-He is supported by his two younger brothers, his mom—the whole family has a hand in tea production.
-Toshimi San is a 3rd generation tea farmer and maker—the son of Japan’s organic tea farming pioneer who died tragically and unexpectedly in a farming accident.
+Toshimi San, the eldest son of the Nishi family, leads production and all aspects of the tea farming.
+He is supported by his two younger brothers and his mom.
+His whole family has a hand in tea production.
+Toshimi San is a 3rd generation tea farmer and ingenious organic tea maker—the son of Japan’s organic tea farming pioneer who died tragically and unexpectedly in a farming accident.
 Toshimi San and his brothers came together with the strength and experience their father imparted into the family and continue to create some of the best organic teas one can find.
-This year we have a selection of superb Nishi Family tea, and for 2020, Joshua and our buyers were able to organize amazing offerings for next years’ release with Toshimi San.

-There are more than 15 different cultivars grown by the Nishi Family—not including a few other cultivars, which are specific to tencha used in the organic matcha industry.
-Rishi and the Nishi Family have a true collaborative spirit that spans many projects seen in select offerings in our portfolio.
-We see this collaboration in our Kirishima Blend, a single-origin matcha that highlights the regional character in Kirishima Mountain.
-Kirishima Blend is a collaboration project between Rishi buyers, the Nishi Family tea farm, and our tencha milling partners in Shizuoka.
-In 2019, we are also anticipating the release of a First Flush Blend of Yutaka Midori, Asatsuyu, Yabukita, and Saemidori.
+There are more than 15 different cultivars grown by the Nishi Family and several other cultivars, which are specific to tencha used in the organic matcha industry.
+Rishi and the Nishi Family have a truly collaborative spirit fostered over nearly 2 decades of tasting and sharing tea ideas together.
+We see this collaboration in our in our Kirishima Blend, a single-origin matcha that highlights the regional character in Kirishima Mountain.
+Kirishima Blend is a collaboration project stated in 2005 between the founder of Rishi Tea & Botanicals and the Nishi Family tea farm.
+Our partnership and friendship with the Nishi Family gives us special access to the best micro-lots of matcha and tencha that their gardens produce each season.

 Toshimi San is a true master of compost development and soil management.
+Organic farming is all about soil management with 100% natural inputs and techniques.
+Organic is much more than doing nothing to the land or non-interventionist farming.
+Green tea and deep green, umami teas need nitrogen and rich, nutritious soil.
 In the forest, the Nishi family cultivates shitakes on logs specifically organized to cultivate these mushrooms.
-Every few years, the logs are rotated out, chopped into smaller pieces, and added to the compost.
+Every few years, the logs are rotated out, chopped into smaller pieces, and added to the compost along with horse dung, mountain soil, sun-dried thatch and ground up bamboo.
 This enriches the bacteriological activity and primes the compost to fertilize the tea gardens.
 When creating piles, they must sit for three years to ferment before being used on the fields.
-Sometimes the beneficial bacteria in the soil of that garden is so ripe and active that you can see the soil surface bubble.
+Sometimes the beneficial bacteria in the soil of that garden are so ripe and active that you can see the soil surface bubble with bacteriological activity foam.

-Our founder, Joshua is quite honored to spend time with Toshimi San.
-The teas are incredible and the Nishi farm has so many cultivars from which to select.
-Each cultivar grown by the Nishi Family has its own timing for peak quality harvesting—some teas flush early and others come later.
+Our founder, Joshua is quite honored to spend time with Toshimi San nearly every year.
+The teas we get from Nishi San are incredible, and the Nishi farm has so many cultivars from which to select.
+Each cultivar grown by the Nishi Family has its own schedule for peak quality harvesting—some teas flush early and others come later.
 Toshimi Nishi San can apply various levels of withering and steaming and can adjust the final aroma with different degrees of roasting that Joshua requests.
-The key point is knowing how and when to order the teas from our partners because there is no set menu or guide, so we are fortunate to be at origin with our good friends, the Nishi Family.
+The key point is knowing how and when to order the teas from our partners because there is no set menu or guide, so we are fortunate to be at origin with our good friends, the Nishi Family to get great tea.